bojanpopic/developer.joomlatools.com/tools/console/faq.md

 ## Can I add custom functionality?

 You most certainly can!
-We have created a plugin system that allows you to insert custom commands very easily.
-See the [Plugins](plugins/README.md) section for more information and examples.
+We have created a plugin system that allows you to insert 3rd part and custom commands very easily.
+See the [Plugins](plugins.md) section for more information and examples.